-It’s hard to beat the views road tripping along the Pacific Coast Highway (PCH).
+It’s hard to beat the views of road-tripping along the Pacific Coast Highway (PCH).
 It’s one of the most scenic drives in the world.
-The PCH (also referred to as State Route 1, Cabrillo Highway, Shoreline Highway, or Coast Highway) runs 655.8 miles between Orange County and Mendocino County, but we’re going to put a guide together that takes you up the entire coast.
+The PCH (also called State Route 1, Cabrillo Highway, Shoreline Highway, or Coast Highway) runs 655.8 miles between Orange County and Mendocino County, and this guide takes you up the entire coast.

-Keep in mind that you can do any portion of this drive and split it up into multiple trips depending on how much you want to explore each area.
-We have suggestions for places to check out along the way and you can click the links to more in-depth guides of areas we’ve spent more time in.
+You can do any portion of this drive and split it into multiple trips depending on how much you want to explore each area.
+We have suggestions for places to check out along the way, and you can click the links to more in-depth guides.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

-We did our guide from South to North because we lived in both San Diego and LA and they’re both easy starting points to fly into.
-If you’re visiting from out of state and only plan on driving a portion of the coast, we suggest flying into SF and going from North to South to be closest to the coast and have easier access to pullouts.
+We did our guide from South to North because we lived in San Diego and LA, and they’re both easy starting points to fly into.
+If you’re visiting from out of state and only plan on driving a portion of the coast, we suggest flying into SF and going from North to South to have better coast views and easier access to pullouts.

 Distance: 132 Miles / 4 hr

-Although the PCH doesn’t technically start until Dana Point, we’re going to start our guide in San Diego.
-Partly because it’s an easy place to fly into to start, but also because we lived there for a year and loved exploring the area.
+Although the PCH doesn’t technically start until Dana Point, we started our guide in San Diego.
+It’s an easy place to fly into, and we loved it so much while living here.

 San Diego was one of our favorite places to live.
 The chill vibe, surfing culture, and beautiful beaches mixed with endless attractions make it a perfect place to start.
 Just try not to get stuck here.
 You may never want to leave.